 The Borough's Unmet Need is proposed to be addressed through the continuation of the existing zoning on a portion of the Glen Ridge Country Club property, but with an increase in the density assigned to that overlay zone from 9 units per acre to 14 units per acre, and through the establishment of a mandatory Borough-wide affordable housing set-aside requirement (of 20% if the affordable units will be for sale and 15% if the affordable units will be for rent), for any multifamily development created through any Planning Board or Zoning Board action on subdivision or site plan applications or use or density variances, or through any Council action adopting a rezoning, redevelopment plan, or rehabilitation plan or amendment thereto that provides for a density at or above six (6) units per acre, resulting in five or more total new dwelling units.
-This does not give any developer the right to any such rezoning, variance or other relief, or establish any obligation on the part of Glen Ridge to grant such rezoning, variance with these requirements.
+This does not give any developer the right to any such rezoning, variance or other relief, or establish any obligation on the part of Glen Ridge to grant such rezoning, variance or other relief.
+No property shall be permitted to be subdivided so as to avoid compliance with these requirements.